SantiE3/SantiE3/README.md

 <br>

-- A passionate Self-taught UX, Web Develoment And Software developer trainee
+- A passionate Self-taught UX, Web Develoment And Software developer
 - Playing Ajedrez, Sudoku, Futbol, Voleibol And Swimming  at spare time
 - Currently learning Web,UX , Java And Phyton Development by Self
 - Personal website "In Progress": [link]()